chaubals/Dining-Concierge-Chatbot-AWS/README.md

 ## About ##

-Frontend starter repository for HW 1 of the Cloud Computing & Big Data class at Columbia University and New York University.
+Frontend starter repository for HW 1 of the ECE 528 (Cloud Computing) class at University of Michigan-Dearborn.

 ## Usage ##